masalinas/poc-digital-certificates-validator/README.md

  ```

  **where**:
- * f: the xml file to be signed
+ * -f: the xml file to be signed
  * -d: destination xml signed file

 ## Validate a xml file